Strivin0311/llms-learning/README.md

 A repository sharing the literatures and resources about Large Language Models (LLMs) and beyond.

-Hope you find this repository useful! 😊
+Hope you find this repository handy and helpful for your llms learning journey! 😊

 ## News 🔥

 * **2024.10.24**
   * Welcome to watch our new online free **LLMs intro course** on [bilibili](https://space.bilibili.com/390606417/channel/collectiondetail?sid=3771310)!
-  * We also open-source and keep updating the [course assignments](./tutorial/assignment/README.md) for you to take a deep dive into LLMs.
+  * We also open-source the [course assignments](./tutorial/assignment/README.md) for you to take a deep dive into LLMs.
   * If you like this course or this repository, you can subscribe to the teacher's [bilibili account](https://space.bilibili.com/390606417) and maybe ⭐ this GitHub repo 😜.
 * **2024.03.07**
   * We offer a comprehensive [notebook tutorial](./tutorial/notebook/tutorial_triton.ipynb) on efficient GPU kernel coding using [Triton](https://github.com/triton-lang/triton), building upon the [official tutorials](https://triton-lang.org/main/getting-started/tutorials/index.html) and extending them with additional hands-on examples, such as the **Flash Attention 2 forward/backward kernel**.